A Metropolitan-scale Multiplexed Quantum Repeater with Bell Nonlocality

 {\it Multiplexed quantum memories.--} With a maximum round-trip latency of 99 \us~between node C and either node A or B, the QM must store the photons for at least this duration to enable the delivery of the desired entangled state \cite{Stolk2024Metropolitan-scale}.
 We implement the atomic frequency comb (AFC) protocol \cite{de2008solid-state} using 0.01\%-doped $\mathrm{^{151}Eu^{3+}}$:$\mathrm{Y_2SiO_5}$ crystals to achieve multiplexed, long-lived quantum storage.
-A stabilized laser and a vibration-isolated sample holder (VI-SH) enable preparation of an AFC with a $10$ kHz periodicity and a $20$ MHz bandwidth.
+A stabilized laser and a vibration-isolated sample holder (VI-SH) enable preparation of high-quality AFCs with AFC coherence times of approximately 500~\us, approaching the fundamental limits of optical coherence lifetimes (see Sec.
+VIII in the SI for details).
+The QR relies on AFCs featuring a $10$ kHz periodicity and a $20$ MHz bandwidth.
 During the 100-\us~storage time, approximately 1205 temporal modes are stored in parallel, given a single-mode duration of $\sim$83~ns that covers 90\% of the retrieved echo (Fig.~\ref{fig1}\textbf{c}) \cite{Lago-Rivera2021telecom}.
 The quantum storage efficiencies reach $16.6 \pm 0.1\%$ and $15.7 \pm 0.1\%$ at 100~\us~for nodes A and B, respectively, nearly doubling the efficiency of prior work \cite{Ortu2022Storage}.
-The reduced doping concentration of 0.01\% $\mathrm{^{151}Eu^{3+}}$ extends the spectral-hole lifetime by a factor of $\sim$10,000 compared to our previous 0.2\% $\mathrm{^{153}Eu^{3+}}$:$\mathrm{Y_2SiO_5}$ crystals \cite{Liu2024Nonlocal}, significantly improving overall storage efficiencies (see Supplementary Materials (SM) for details).
+The reduced doping concentration of 0.01\% $\mathrm{^{151}Eu^{3+}}$ extends the spectral-hole lifetime by a factor of $\sim$10,000 compared to our previous 0.2\% $\mathrm{^{153}Eu^{3+}}$:$\mathrm{Y_2SiO_5}$ crystals \cite{Liu2024Nonlocal}, significantly improving overall storage efficiencies (see Sec.
+VIII in the SI for details).

-{\it Entanglement distribution protocol.--} A single-photon detection at node C heralds the number-state entanglement of the form $\left(|1\rangle_A|0\rangle_B\pm e^{i\Delta\varphi}|0\rangle_A|1\rangle_B\right)/\sqrt{2}$, where $|0\rangle_{A/B}$ and $|1\rangle_{A/B}$ denote the absence or presence of an atomic excitation in Node A/B, the sign $\pm$ is set by the heralding detector, and $\Delta \varphi$ collects the phase differences of the two 421-nm lasers and the two fibre links.
-Although this number-state entanglement is unsuitable for quantum-information tasks and lacks Bell nonlocality, it can be effectively converted to time-bin entanglement through pairing two consecutive detections at node C \cite{Halder2007Entangling}.
-When two detection events occur at times $t_1$ and $t_2$, they correspond to a BSM for time-bin qubits, enabling entanglement swapping that projects the QMs storing 580-nm photons into a Bell-nonlocal state:

-where $|t_1\rangle$ and $|t_2\rangle$ label the atomic excitation in the two temporal modes and the sign $\pm$ is set by the heralding detectors.